IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 # Basic functions for Arrays

-Here is a list of functions that are useful for Arrays.
+Here is a list of built-in functions that are very useful for arrays.

 |Function|&nbsp;&nbsp;&nbsp;&nbsp;Description|
 |:--- |:--- |